cncf/tag-security/policy-wg/overview-policy-formal-verification.md

 An ongoing  task in this effort is to catalog the fuller set of interesting use cases/stories and map the enumeration of those to specific features of the verification tool.

-## What Can I Do Today On My Own?
+## What Can I Do Today?

-As the poor devops person responsible for answering the question "are we secure?" today, there are some things I can do today given enough time, money, people, and focus.
-These have been built in some form or another already, so I could easily modify or improve such tools to:
+As a devops person responsible for answering the question "are we secure?" today, there are some things one can do today given  time, money, people, and focus.
+These have been built in some form or another already, so I could modify or improve existing examples:

 * look for patterns in policies, e.g., the use of a wildcard that makes resources publicly accessible.
 * attempt to explicitly enumerate all possible requests to a policy (test generator, record/playback)